Richard Chang (Costco): Basketball career

-Business
+Business career

 After retiring from basketball, Chang moved back to the United States, and then worked briefly in Southeast Asia for a US company.
 In 1995 he returned to Taiwan in order to set up a local subsidiary of Costco.
 His height and large build continued to serve him well in business.
 On one occasion, Chang was seated next to Chinatrust Commercial Bank executive Jeffrey Koo, Jr. on a flight.
 Koo, himself taller than average, was impressed to meet someone so much bigger than himself, and struck up a conversation with Chang to ask whether he played basketball.
 This chance acquaintance paved the way for Costco Taiwan to offer a promotional credit card with Chinatrust.
 In August 2015, Chang was promoted to senior vice president of Costco for the Asia region.

-Other activities
+In November 2023, Chang was appointed the first commissioner of the P. League+.

+Personal life

 Chang is involved with efforts to help local basketball players develop other careers after retirement.
 He is also the president of the Berkeley Club of Taiwan.
 His Chinese-language self-help book Coaching Yourself was published in July 2017 by Reading Times.
 He enjoys swimming, and wakes up early most mornings to go to the pool before work.

 Chang is married and has two sons.
 He is a cousin of physicist Stephen Hsu.